Why You Should Use Markdown in Your Note-Taking App

 • Apple Notes & Evernote – support Markdown-style formatting

 Even if you switch apps in the future, your Markdown files come with you untouched.
+Support the Markdown supported apps!

-4. It Gives You Full Ownership of Your Notes
+4. You Own Your Notes

-• back them up anywhere
+* Back them up anywhere

-• organize them however you want
+* Organize them however you like

-5. It Plays Beautifully With Tools for Power Users
+5. It Works Well With Other Tools

 Markdown integrates seamlessly with: